-Who Can Face Medicaid & Medicare Fraud Charges?
+Who Can Face Medicaid & Medicare Fraud Charges in Colorado?

 As previously stated, both beneficiaries and providers can face charges of insurance fraud.
 Whether you are a medical care provider such as a physician, nurse, or medical billing employee; or you are a patient charged with fraud, you need to hire a Denver criminal lawyer immediately.

 Some of the common reasons a provider can face charges are:

 - Overbilling of services – providers who have not performed services and have billed for them could face charges of fraud.
 These charges are very serious as they could ultimately result in the provider being banned from receiving any type of payment from these programs.
 False diagnosis is also another common way providers have defrauded Medicaid and Medicare.